Ali-Azmoud/flutter_xlider/README.md

 (Flutter Slider) A material design slider and range slider, horizontal and vertical, with rtl support and lots of options and customizations for flutter

-**Version 3.0.0 and above, will break functionality of older versions**
+**Version 3.0.0 and above, breaks functionality of older versions**
 **Since version 3.0.0, Intl dependency is removed**